rob-blackbourn/jetblack-messagebus/docs/clients.md

 The name of a topic in a feed as a string.

-### Data
+### DataPackets

 The data sent or received.
-This is a sequence of header and body tuples.
+This is a sequence of entitlement and data tuples.
-The header is a UUID which represents the entitlement.
-The body contains the actual data.
+The entitlements is a set of ints which represents the entitlement.
+The data contains the actual data as an array of bytes.

 ### IsImage